skip to content

 }

-Do not forget to restart Caddy after editing the Caddyfile with the reload command!
+Remember to restart Caddy after editing the Caddyfile with the reload command sudo systemctl reload caddy!

 Add a static site